tonningp/cis190_codespace/missions/week_4/module_1/README.md

-# README for Module 1 - Week 4
+# Module 1

+Refer to `content/` for learning materials and `demos/` for the graded shell script.